ejseqera/showcase/demo/docs/012_tertiary_analysis_data_studios.md

 ///

 ### 2. Connect to the Studio
-This Data Studio will start an RStudio environment with the necessary R packages for deploying an RShiny app that will allow us to interacte with various comparisons and visualisations of our RNAseq data.
+This Data Studio will start an RStudio environment in which we have already installed the necessary R packages for deploying an RShiny app that will allow us to interact with various comparisons and visualisations of our RNAseq data.
+We've also generated an R Markdown document with the commands in place to generate the R Shiny application.

 /// details | Click to show animation